CLICK HERE to listen to episode audio (4:24)

 SOLS INFORMATION FOR VIRGINIA TEACHERS

-The episode also may help with the following other Virginia Science SOLs:
+This episode may help with the following Virginia 2010 Science Standards of Learning (SOLs):

 Life Science Course